LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### {method}_survey_cost (Site type file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [survey_cost](#per_site--propagating-parameter) for more details on what this parameter represents.
-In this file, this is a single value, representing the cost of the specified method to survey the given site type.
+In this file, this is a single value, representing the cost of the specified method to survey a site of the given site type.

 This parameter can also be set in the following files: